Alejogb1/job-board/blog-data/how-to-display-two-dates-on-a-kartik-detail-view-like-01012022-31122022.md

 id: "how-to-display-two-dates-on-a-kartik-detail-view-like-01012022-31122022"
 ---

-alright, let's talk about displaying date ranges in a kartik detail view. it sounds like you're aiming to have something like `01/01/2022-31/12/2022` rendered nicely. i've been down this path before, and it's pretty straightforward once you get the hang of it.
+, let's talk about displaying date ranges in a kartik detail view. it sounds like you're aiming to have something like `01/01/2022-31/12/2022` rendered nicely. i've been down this path before, and it's pretty straightforward once you get the hang of it.

 first off, let's be clear, kartik isn't a single entity, it's a collection of yii2 widgets. you're most likely talking about kartik's `detailview` widget when you mention detail view. i assume you have two date attributes, say `start_date` and `end_date` that you're trying to display.